kmucavele/bookshelf-java-api/README.md

    * [Api Doc](http://localhost:8080/swagger-ui.html)

-The Book Model in the swagger doc are not correct.
-Use this book model instead (for POST & GET):
+The Book Model in the swagger doc is not correct.
+This book model should be used instead (for POST & GET):
 ````
 {
   "authors": ["string"],